makecodework/order/README.md

 ## Configuration

   Fill all meta configuration in  `_config.yml`:

   ```yaml
     title: The title of the website
     email: Your email here
     description: meta description for SEO
   ```

-  Use gulp if you need in  `gulpfile.js`: `there are gulp tasks in this file`
+  Use gulp if you need in  `gulpfile.js`: `All gulp tasks are this file`

   All packages are in `package.json`:

     To set up all packages just run the command: `npm i`

-  To set up a google map need to take a key from Google console and put it into:
+  To set up a google map need to take a key from Google console.
+Then put it the tag script below.
+This tag has to be located on the bottom of `_layouts/default.html` :

         `<script async defer
           src="https://maps.googleapis.com/maps/api/js?key=HERE=initMap&libraries=&v=weekly">